These little USB air pumps can drive a steady stream of air to the bottom of a 2.5 foot deep, 100 gallon stock tank.

 In a perfect world, all water that evaporated out of a tub would be replaced by rainwater, and all wastes would be absorbed by the plants.
 Of course that's not the world we live in.
 You should check the nitrates in an outdoor tub just like you would with an aquarium, and do a water change if they rise over 20 ppm.
 I've found that a 30% water change every 2 weeks is adequate in my pond.
 This probably wouldn't be necessary if I had enough plants to entirely cover the surface.

 I use a solar powered air pump to oxygenate the water.
-I plan on going into more detail on this build in a separate post, but you can get the solar panel I'm using here on Amazon.
+More on that in this post, but you can get the solar panel I'm using here on Amazon.
 You'll also need an air pump that can run off USB power, which I got from Aquarium Coop (https://www.aquariumcoop.com/).
 You can also buy them on Amazon.
 This pump runs about 10-11 hours per day (you know, solar) and does a good job keeping the water from getting stagnant.